-1. The Exit Gap: After the guardrail passes through the feeder shoot and "flattens out," the flattened guardrail exits the end terminal through the "exit gap".
-In the original ET-2000, the exit gap was 2 inches wide.
-In both the 4-inch and 5-inch ET-Plus models, the exit gap was narrowed to 1 inch.
-How does this create a danger?
-During a collision, a vehicle will push the end terminal down the guardrail and will, in many cases, reach a joint in the guardrail where two sections of guardrail are joined.
-These joints are secured by four (4) 1.5-inch bolts.
-In the 4-inch and 5-inch ET-Plus models, the 1.5 inch bolts will not pass through the 1-inch exit gap, thus causing the guardrail to jam within the end terminal and resulting in catastrophic failure.
+The exit gap.
+During a collision, the guardrail should flatten and pass through the feeder chute.
+The flattened rail then exits the end terminal through the "exit gap."
+The exit gap was 2 inches wide in the ET-2000.
+However, in both the 5-inch and 4-inch versions of the ET-Plus, the exit gap was narrowed to only 1 inch.
+TRANSPORTATION || Defective Guardrails on America's Roads

+Why is this important?
+During a collision, a vehicle will often push the end terminal down the guardrail and reach a joint where two sections of rail have been joined.
+These joints are secured by four 1.5-inch bolts.
+In the ET-Plus, the 1.5-inch bolts will not feed through the 1-inch exit gap and will cause the guardrail to jam inside the end terminal, resulting in a catastrophic failure of the system.

-2. The End Terminal Head: As can be seen in the photo below, there is a significant difference between the terminal head on the original ET-2000 and both models of the ET-Plus.
-The original ET-2000 has a square 20-inch head, while both ET-Plus models have a much narrower rectangular design.
-In addition, the original ET-2000 has an anchorage lip on all four sides of the head, while both ET-Plus models only have anchorage lips on the sides.
-How does this create a danger?
-First, the greatly narrowed head of the ET-Plus models provides far less stability for the end terminal when it is in contact with the vehicle.
-Second, during a collision, the anchorage lips prevent the terminal head from slipping off of the vehicle.
-In the original ET-2000, the anchorage lips were on all four sides of the terminal head, thus preventing slippage in all directions.
-On both models of the ET-Plus, the anchorage lips on the sides help prevent slippage sideways; however, due to the lack of anchorage lips on the top and bottom of the terminal head, there is nothing to prevent the terminal head from slipping below or over the top of a striking vehicle.
+The end terminal head.
+There is a significant difference between dimensions of the end terminal head for the ET-2000 and those of the ET-Plus.
+The ET-2000 is designed as a 20-inch square head, while both ET-Plus versions have a much narrower rectangular design.
+In addition, the ET-2000 head design included an anchorage lip on all four sides of the square head, while the ET-Plus versions have anchorage lips on only two sides.

+Why is this important?
+The narrowed end terminal head of the ET-Plus provides much less stability for the end terminal as it engages the vehicle.
+In addition, removal of the anchorage lips on the upper and lower edges of the end terminal head permit a striking vehicle to slip above or below the guardrail, potentially causing serious injury for vehicle occupants.

-As can be seen, there are significant design defect issues with both the 4-inch ET-Plus and the 5-inch model.
-Is the ET-2000 the safer model?
-There is no question that the original ET-2000 is safer than both models of the ET-Plus; however, additional testing and discovery is necessary to further establish the ET-2000 as a safer alternative design.
+There are substantial design defects with both the 5-inch and 4-inch ET-Plus designs.
+Data have shown the ET-2000 to result in a lower frequency of serious injury and death events.
+There is no question the ET-2000 is safer than both models of the ET-Plus; however, further testing and discovery are necessary to establish the ET-2000 as a bona fide safer alternative design.